AI SEO Tools: What Works and What's Just Hype

 If you're not tracking whether you're cited in AI Overviews, you're flying blind.

 Tools like SE Ranking, Semrush, and LLMrefs now track this.
-It's a new metric you actually need to watch.
+It's a new metric you need.

-Because here's the kicker: if Google's AI is citing your competitors but not you, you're losing traffic even if your traditional rankings stay the same.
+Because if Google's AI is citing competitors but not you, you're losing traffic even if traditional rankings stay the same.

 This is one area where AI tools are genuinely adding new value.
-They're tracking a new search format that didn't exist before.
+They're tracking a format that didn't exist before.

 All-in-One Suites